The Daily’s latest coronavirus coverage

 The COVID-19 pandemic has created a hectic news cycle.
 For the latest University of Michigan and Ann Arbor news on coronavirus, check out the links to The Daily’s articles below.

-And here is a link to two interactive COVID-19 data graphics.
+Here is a link to two interactive COVID-19 data graphics, and here is a link to get more county data in the state of Michigan.
 One tracks the current case and death count in Michigan by county.
 The other tracks the case and death count over time.
 Hover over the graphs for more information.

 Here’s what you need to know:

 The Michigan Daily sat down with the University’s Chief Health Officer Preeti Malani to discuss what activities students can safely participate in, as well as how the University can succeed where other institutions have failed.

 After months of being shut down, bars and restaurants in Michigan had been allowed to reopen for indoor service with limited capacity on June 8.
 Now, establishments that earn more than 70 percent of their gross receipts from alcohol sales must again shut down their indoor service.